ergo-services/ergo/docs/actors/supervisor.md

 }
 ```

-**Critical**: These methods fail with `act.ErrSupervisorStrategyActive` if called while the supervisor is executing a restart strategy.
-The supervisor is in `supStateStrategy` mode - it's stopping children, waiting for exit signals, or starting replacements.
-You must wait for it to return to `supStateNormal` before making management calls.
+**Critical**: These methods fail with `act.ErrSupervisorStrategyActive` if called while the supervisor is executing a restart strategy (stopping children, waiting for their exit signals, or starting replacements).
+You must wait for the strategy to finish before issuing management calls.

-When the supervisor is applying a strategy, it processes only the Urgent queue (where exit signals arrive) and ignores System and Main queues.
-This ensures exit signals are handled promptly without interference from management commands or regular messages.
+While a restart strategy is running, the supervisor processes only the Urgent queue (where exit signals arrive) and ignores System and Main queues.
+This guarantees exit signals are handled promptly without interference from management commands or regular messages.

 For Simple One For One supervisors, `StartChild` with args stores those args for that specific child instance.
 When that instance restarts (due to crash, kill, etc.), it uses the stored args, not the template args from the spec.
 For other supervisor types (One For One, All For One, Rest For One), `StartChild` with args updates the spec's args for future restarts.